microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 This article describes known issues with Microsoft Graph.

-To report a known issue, see the [support](https://developer.microsoft.com/graph/support) page.
+To report a known issue, see the [Microsoft Graph support](https://developer.microsoft.com/graph/support) page.

-For information about the latest updates, see the [Microsoft Graph changelog](changelog.md).
+For information about the latest updates to the Microsoft Graph API, see the [Microsoft Graph changelog](changelog.md).

 ## Bookings